 “What?”
 Morgan looked like she was going to blow a gasket.
 “I worked for weeks on that.”

 “I know, I know.”
-Mrs. Shymansky said soothingly as she put an arm around Morgan’s shoulders.
+Mrs. Shymansky put an arm around Morgan’s shoulders.
 “And it’ll only be a last resort.
 We’ll figure out something to do with this great artwork, but we might have to cast about for some creative solutions.”

 No one else seemed to have anything to say after that, so they slowly drifted their separate ways.
 Jason pulled out his phone; his mom wasn’t planning on picking him up for another hour and a half.
 He started to tap out a text to her when Kyle said, “Need a ride?”